-Dry Needling involves the insertion of sterile, single-use acupuncture needles directly into myofascial (muscular) trigger points.
-Trigger points are composed of taut bands within the muscle, which cause and contribute to pain.
+Dry Needling involves inserting a sterile, single-use acupuncture needles directly into muscles trigger points.
+Trigger points are composed of taut bands within the muscle.
+These regions cause and contribute to pain.

 Is Dry Needling the same as acupuncture?

-How does it work?
+How does dry needling work?

 Is it painful?

-The initial insertion of the needle does not usually cause any discomfort.
+Firstly the initial insertion of the needle does not usually cause any discomfort.
 The local twitch response can cause a brief painful reaction.
-Some patients describe this as an electric shock or a cramping sensation.
+In addition some patients describe this as an electric shock or a cramping sensation.

 Are the needles sterile?